James Bond, the Spy Who Loved Me: Background

-Differences between novelization and screenplay
+Differences between novelisation and screenplay

-The novelization and the screenplay, although both written by Wood, are somewhat different.
-In the novelization SMERSH has been reactivated some time before the start of the novel, and is still after James Bond.
-Their part in the novelization begins during the "pre-title credits" sequence, in which Bond is escaping from a cabin on the top of Aiguille du Mort, a mountain near the town of Chamonix.
-After the mysterious death of Fekkish, SMERSH appears yet again, this time capturing and torturing Bond for the whereabouts of the microfilm that retains plans for a submarine tracking system (Bond escapes after killing two of the interrogators).
+The novelisation and the screenplay, although both written by Wood, are somewhat different.
+In the novelisation SMERSH has been reactivated some time before the start of the novel, and is still after James Bond (Roger Moore).
+Their part in the novelisation begins during the "pre-title credits" sequence, in which Bond is escaping from a cabin on the top of Aiguille du Mort, a mountain near the town of Chamonix.
+After the mysterious death of Aziz Fekkish (Nadim Sawalha), SMERSH appears yet again, this time capturing and torturing Bond for the whereabouts of the microfilm that retains plans for a submarine tracking system (Bond escapes after killing two of the interrogators).
 His torture by SMERSH agents is reminiscent to that by Le Chiffre from Casino Royale, only here electricity is used to attack Bond's genitals rather than a carpet beater.
 The revival of SMERSH goes against the latter half of Fleming's Bond novels, in which SMERSH is mentioned to have been put out of operation; however, it is explained within the novel as being Colonel-General Nikitin's doing.
-Members of SMERSH from the novelization include the Bond girl Anya Amasova and her lover Sergei Borzov, as well as Colonel-General Nikitin, a character from Fleming's novel From Russia, with Love who has since become head of the KGB.
+Members of SMERSH from the novelisation include the Bond girl Anya Amasova (Barbara Bach) and her lover Sergei Borzov (Michael Billington), as well as Colonel-General Nikitin, a character from Fleming's novel From Russia, with Love who has since become head of the KGB.

-Other differences include the villain, Karl Stromberg, instead being named as Sigmund Stromberg.
+Other differences include the villain, Karl Stromberg (Curt Jürgens), instead being named as Sigmund Stromberg.
 The change of Stromberg's given name, as well as the existence of SMERSH, may be in some way due to the controversy over Thunderball, in which Kevin McClory was made aware of certain plot points of the film The Spy Who Loved Me.
 At one point the villain of the film was to be Ernst Stavro Blofeld and his organisation SPECTRE; however, this was changed to avoid a possible lawsuit over the rights to this character, which originated from the novel Thunderball.